binahayat00/Kanbanboard/README.md

-# Wellcome to Kanban board for Github issues
+# Welcome to Kanban board for Github issues

 ## A Little About It